lihengl/blog-web/README.md

 ```sh
 $ npm install
 ```
 This will install all of the project's dependencies into a newly-created `node_modules` folder.
-This step can sometimes take up to a minute depend on network connection and processing power.
+This step can sometimes take up to a minute depending on network connection and processing power.
 When done, start the development server by typing:
 ```sh
 $ npm start
 ```